 Jump to main content

-In our documentation, we use typographical and markup elements to structure information.
+In our documentation, we use structural and markup elements to present information according to its purpose.

-Click the Steinberg logo in the top right corner of the control panel to open a pop-up menu containing items for getting additional information and help.
+Click the Steinberg logo in the top right corner of the control panel to open a pop-up menu which includes information on how to contact us and to receive help.

 About the Documentation

-The documentation is available online and can be downloaded in PDF format from steinberg.help.
+The documentation is available online and can be downloaded in PDF format from http://www.steinberg.help.

 Setting Up

-You can use Groove Agent as a plug-in in different host applications.
+You can use Groove Agent as a plug-in for a number of host applications.
 Depending on the host application, you might have to make additional settings, or you might be restricted to a reduced parameter set, number of outputs, etc.

 Multi Selection and Parameter Controls